Tenille Dashwood: Impact Wrestling (2019–2022)

+Championship pursuits (2019–2021)

 On 29 July 2019, Impact Wrestling announced on Twitter that Dashwood had signed with the company.
 During her time with Impact, Dashwood also wrestled for All Elite Wrestling (AEW) at their All Out Buy In, participating in the women's Casino Battle Royal.
-On the 30 August 2019 edition of Impact!, Dashwood made her TV debut with the company, confronting Knockouts Champion Taya Valkyrie before attacking her on the entrance ramp.
+On 30 August 2019 edition of Impact!, Dashwood made her TV debut with the company, confronting Knockouts Champion Taya Valkyrie before attacking her on the entrance ramp.
 Dashwood won the following matches against Kiera Hogan and Madison Rayne and challenged Valkyrie for the Knockouts Championship.
 Valkyrie retained against Dashwood as the champion at Bound For Glory, ending their feud.
 Dashwood won a rematch against Valkyrie later in 2020, but was attacked by her after the match.

 After several months of hiatus during the COVID-19 pandemic, Dashwood returned on 1 September 2020 of Impact! by interrupting the Knockouts Champion Deonna Purrazzo's "Black Tie Affair", informing Purrazzo that she's going after her championship.
 On 22 September of Impact!, Dashwood defeated Jordynne Grace in the main event, the episode also tied the highest viewership of the year for Impact on AXS TV.
 Grace won the rematch the following week, resulting in a final match and win by Dashwood on 3 October at Victory Road.
 At Bound for Glory, Dashwood competed in the 20-wrestler Intergender Call Your Shot Gauntlet match, which was won by Rhino.

-Dashwood then started a storyline with Alisha Edwards, when they teamed up on the 17 November episode of Impact!, and were defeated by Havok and Nevaeh during the first round of the Knockouts Tag Team Championship Tournament.
+Dashwood then started a storyline with Alisha Edwards, when they teamed up on 17 November episode of Impact!, and were defeated by Havok and Nevaeh during the first round of the Knockouts Tag Team Championship Tournament.
 Dashwood and Kaleb With a K started to mocking Alisha, who was busy confronting Sami Callihan for attacking her husband Eddie, thus turning heel in the process.
-Their rivalry resumed at Final Resolution, where she and Kaleb won an intergender tag team match against the Edwards, and Dashwood defeated Alisha on the 15 December episode of Impact!.
+Their rivalry resumed at Final Resolution, where she and Kaleb won an intergender tag team match against the Edwards, and Dashwood defeated Alisha on 15 December episode of Impact!.

-On 10 April 2021, Dashwood defeated Havok, Rosemary, Jordynne Grace, Alisha and Su Yung to compete as the next challenger for the Impact Knockouts Championship.
-She lost the title match at the Rebellion pay-per-view.
-On the August 12 episode of Impact!, Dashwood defeated Taylor Wilde with the assist of the returning Madison Rayne.
-The two would call themselves The Influence, alongside Kaleb.
-On March 5, 2022 at Sacrifice, Dashwood captured the Impact Knockouts World Tag Team Championship with Rayne by defeating The IInspiration.
-On June 19 at Slammiversary, Dashwood and Rayne lost the titles to Rosemary and Taya Valkyrie.
-Dashwood's final match in Impact came against Masha Slamovich on July 14, 2022 episode of Impact, in a losing effort.
+In early 2021, Dashwood began feuding with Decay after losing a match to Rosemary on 12 January episode of Impact!.
+At Hard To Kill, Dashwood and Kaleb lost to Crazzy Steve and Rosemary.
+The rivalry continued at No Surrender, where Dashwood teamed with XXXL (Ace Romero and Larry D) against Decay (Black Taurus, Crazzy Steve and Rosemary), which Decay won.
+Dashwood would then begin her next feud against Havok and Nevaeh, defeating both of them in singles matches on Impact!.
+It led to a match at Sacrifice, where Dashwood and Kaleb defeated Havok and Nevaeh.
+At Hardcore Justice, Dashwood defeated Havok, Rosemary, Jordynne Grace, Alisha and Su Yung to become the #1 contender for the Impact Knockouts Championship.
+She received the title opportunity against Deonna Purrazzo at Rebellion, which Dashwood lost due to interference by Kimber Lee.
+Taylor Wilde rescued Dashwood from a post-match assault by Kimber and Susan.
+This led to Wilde and Dashwood defeating Kimber and Susan at Under Siege.